 FAQ.
 You have questions, we have answers.

 How much does a Ramble cost?
 Registration is $400.
 This includes all food and beverages for 3 days (breakfast, lunch, dinner, and ride food), camping and any transportation for events that are point-to-point.
-It includes all camp amenities like morning Yoga.
+It includes all camp amenities and New Belgium beer at camp.
 It also includes exclusive discounts from partners and swag.

 Can my kids come?
 Sorry, no. Our minimum age is 21.

 Can I get a refund?
 Things come up.
 We get it.
 Because we book and permit far in advance and this is based on participation, we can’t offer a full refund but can offer a 50% refund up to 60 days prior to an event.
 Under 60 days we cannot refund your entry but can transfer your entry to another ride or to another person.
 Should we have a waitlist (which we often do), we absolutely will transfer your registration to another rider for a full refund.
 We also cannot refund in the event of a natural disaster or other event-ending situation.
 We reserve the right to cancel an event, mid-ride in the case of a life-threatening or safety issue (ie. snowstorm, wildfire, etc.).

 Can my spouse / friend / significant-other carry my gear?
 No. This is a bikepacking event.
 Not a bike porter event.
 You carry your own gear.

 Can I ride an ebike?
 This is becoming an increasingly popular question.
 I can certainly see that for some, a pedal assist would make this event achievable.
 However, at this point, no ebikes.
 First, the distances are too far for current technology and we lack reliable power for recharging at most of the camps.